aimacode/aima-java/aima-all/README.txt

 http://aima-java.googlecode.com/svn/trunk/

-== Current Release: 1.1.1-AIMA3e Open Street Map (OSM) minor fixes == 1.1.1-AIMA3e Open Street Map (OSM) minor fixes : 09 Feb 2010 :<br>
+== Current Release: 1.1.1-AIMA3e AIMAX-OSM Map Style Redesign ==
+1.2.0-AIMA3e AIMAX-OSM Map Style Redesign : 02 Mar 2010 :<br>
-This is a minor patch release to 1.1.0, which includes fixes/cleanup related to the new aimax-osm project.
+This is a minor release that includes redesign and performance enhancements to the AIMAX-OSM package.
 This is based on the following sub-project releases:
   * aima-core (0.9.9) : see - [http://aima-java.googlecode.com/svn/trunk/aima-core/README.txt README.txt] for details.
   * aima-gui  (0.1.2) : see - [http://aima-java.googlecode.com/svn/trunk/aima-gui/README.txt README.txt] for details.
-  * aimax-osm (0.1.2) : see - [http://aima-java.googlecode.com/svn/trunk/aimax-osm/README.txt README.txt] for details.
+  * aimax-osm (0.9.0) : see - [http://aima-java.googlecode.com/svn/trunk/aimax-osm/README.txt README.txt] for details.
     * Note: This project is under a different License.

 == Project Organization ==